The ultimate state of turbulent permeable-channel flow: Governing equations and numerical simulations

 We conduct \GK{direct numerical simulations (DNS)} for turbulent heat and \GK{momentum} transfer in \GK{shear} flow between permeable walls.
 The present DNS code is based on the \GK{one} developed for turbulent thermal convection between permeable walls \citep{Kawano2021}.
 The governing equations (\ref{eq:co})--(\ref{eq:ad}) are discretised employing the spectral Galerkin method based on the Fourier--Chebyshev expansions.
-Time advancement is performed with \GK{the aid of} the implicit Euler scheme and the \GK{third-order} Runge--Kutta scheme for the diffusion terms and the \GK{others}, respectively.
-In this paper, we present the results obtained in the impermeable case $\beta u_{b}=0$, the \GK{less}-permeable case $\beta u_{b}=0.3$ and the \GK{permeable} case $\beta u_{b}=0.5$ for $Pr=1$.
-The simulations are carried out \GK{at $Re_b=4\times 10^3$--$4\times 10^4$} \GK{for} \GKGK{the periodicity $(L_{x},L_{z})=(2\pi h,\pi h)$}.
-The spatial grid spacings are less than $10$ wall units in all the directions, and the \GK{data are accumulated for the duration of more than $30$ wall units at $\beta u_b=0.5$.}
+Time advancement is performed with \GK{the aid of} \MU{the implicit Euler scheme for the diffusion terms and a third-order Runge--Kutta scheme otherwise.} In this paper, we present results obtained \MU{for $\beta u_{b}=0$ (referred to as the impermeable case), $\beta u_{b}=0.3$ (referred to as the less-permeable case) and $\beta u_{b}=0.5$ (referred to as the permeable case), in all cases for $Pr=1$}.
+The simulations are carried out \GK{at $Re_b=4\times 10^3$--$4\times 10^4$} \MU{in periodic computational boxes of size $(L_{x},L_{z})=(2\pi h,\pi h)$}.
+The spatial grid spacings are less than $10$ wall units in all the \REVGK{three} directions, and the \GK{data are accumulated for the duration of more than $30$ wall units at $\beta u_b=0.5$.}